aws/eks-distro/docs/contents/community/contributing.md

 4. Commit to your fork using clear commit messages.
 5. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+6. Pay attention to any automated CI failures reported in the pull request and stay involved in the conversation.

-GitHub provides additional document on
+GitHub provides additional documentation on
 [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).